Materials-Consortia/OPTIMADE/optimade.md

 * **Requirements/Conventions**:
     * This property is REQUIRED
 * **Example**: `3`
-* **Querying**: queries on this property can equivalently be formulated using `LENGTH elements`.
+* **Querying**:
-  Examples:
+    * Note: queries on this property can equivalently be formulated using `LENGTH elements`.
-    * A filter that match structures that have exactly 4 elements: `nelements=4`.
+    * A filter that matches structures that have exactly 4 elements: `nelements=4`.
-    * A filter that match structures that have between 2 and 7 elements: `nelements>=2 AND nelements<=7`.
+    * A filter that matches structures that have between 2 and 7 elements: `nelements>=2 AND nelements<=7`.

 ### <a name="h.6.2.3">6.2.3. elements_ratios</a>

 * **Description**: Relative proportions of different elements in the structure.
 * **Requirements/Conventions**:
-    * The proportions of elements in the structure as a multi-valued property consisting of floating point numbers.
+    * The proportions of elements in the structure as a list property consisting of floating point numbers.
     * The sum of the numbers must be 1.0 (within floating point accuracy)
     * This property is REQUIRED
 * **Examples**:
     * `[1.0]`
     * `[0.3333333333333333, 0.2222222222222222, 0.4444444444444444]`
 * **Querying**:
-    * Useful filters can be formulated using the set operator syntax for correlated values.
+    * Note: useful filters can be formulated using the set operator syntax for correlated values.
 However, since the values are floating point values, the use of equality comparisons is generally not recommended.
     * A filter that matches structures where approximately 1/3 of the atoms in the structure are the element Al is:
       `elements:elements_ratios HAS ALL "Al":>0.3333, "Al":<0.3334`.